 1990 - 15 Years of ICDS | Commemorative Coin

-In 1990, a commemorative coin was issued to mark the 15th Anniversary of the Integrated Child Development Services (ICDS).
+The first commemorative coin for the year 1990 was issued to mark the 15 years of the Integrated Child Development Services (ICDS).

 Comments